Grant Applications must provide services within the following counties and cities:

 Alleghany, Amherst, Bath, Bedford, Bland, Botetourt, Bristol, Buchanan, Buena Vista, Campbell, Carroll, Covington, Craig, Danville, Dickenson, Floyd, Franklin, Galax, Giles, Grayson, Henry, Lee, Lexington, Lynchburg, Martinsville, Montgomery, Norton, Patrick, Pittsylvania, Pulaski, Radford, Roanoke, Roanoke City, Rockbridge, Russell, Salem, Scott, Smyth, Tazewell, Washington, Wise and Wythe

-Evidence-based projects that provide low- or no-cost screening, diagnostic, and/or treatment services through programs such as mobile mammography and/or co-pay and deductible assistance for individuals residing in the 42 city/county service area.
+Evidence-based projects that provide low- or no-cost screening and/or diagnostic services through programs such as mobile mammography and/or co-pay and deductible assistance for individuals residing in the 42 city/county service area.

 Individuals served must be:

-- Forty years or older OR if under 40, must have a referral from a physician indicating a need for screening services (i.e. strong family history, high risk, etc.)
+- Forty years or older OR if under 40, must be symptomatic or have a referral from a physician indicating a need for screening services (i.e. strong family history, high risk, etc.)